 Lake Manyara FAQs

-Before we get into the most frequently asked questions, why not try orienting yourself first with our user-friendly map of the region below?
+Before we get into the most frequently asked questions, why not try orienting yourself first with our user-friendly Tanzania Safari Map of the region below?
 As you'll see, Lake Manyara National Park is situated amongst a hub of other famous parks such as Serengeti, Tarangire and Ngorongoro in Tanzania.
 It's part of the country's famous Northern Circuit, and is usually accessed from Arusha, which is a town south-east of the park and 125km away.

 Now, onto the Lake Manyara FAQs!